mwmarszalek/mwmarszalek/README.md

 <hr></hr>

 ## Projects

-- [macrOS - calorie tracking app](<a href="https://github.com/mwmarszalek/MacrOS_frontend">front-end</a>): Admin system to control gym members, classes and bookings.
-Solo Project built using Python, Flask & PostgreSQL
+- [MacrOS - Calorie Calculator & Tracking App - Front-end](https://github.com/larrywongkahei/MacrOS) | [Back-end](https://github.com/mwmarszalek/MacrOS_backend): MacrOS is a full-stack calorie tracking application, with functionality allowing users set nutrition goals, track and view their daily food/calorie/macro intake and monitor their progress over time.
+It was developed as a team project over 14 days using Javascript, React and Bootstrap, with a Java Spring Boot server and a PostgreSQL database.
+I took a lead on programming the onboarding and registration process.
+Since development it has been beta tested by a number of fitness enthusiasts including a former professional rugby player who say that the user experience and quality of tracking put it leagues ahead of its main competitor myfitnesspal.

+- [BeeCareful](https://github.com/mwmarszalek/BeeCareful): Beecareful is a full-stack app for beehive management.
+It allows users to track daily inspections, hive health, bee colonies and weather (using external API).
+It was developed as a team project over 7 days using React and javascript with an Express server and a MongoDB database.
+We developed the app using feedback from an experienced apiarist looking to improve on current applications available on the market and was tested with his colonies after development.
+I took the lead on designing the React front-end (components hierarchy and relationships and UX).
+It received very positive feedback from users who praised the user interface.

-- [FurFinder - Pet Adoption Charity App](https://github.com/ljones-11/pet-shelter-app): Users can browse available pets and submit adoption requests with full admin functionality for the charity management.
+- [EarthTrekker](https://github.com/mwmarszalek/EarthTrekker): Users can browse available pets and submit adoption requests with full admin functionality for the charity management.
 Group project built in 5 days using React JS, Express.js and MongoDB

-- [MacrOS - Calorie Calculator & Tracking App - Front-end](https://github.com/larrywongkahei/MacrOS) | [Back-end](https://github.com/mwmarszalek/MacrOS_backend): Full-stack app allowing users to generate goals, track nutritional habits using a built in database and view visual feedback on progress.
-Group project built in 12 days using Java, Spring Boot, React JS, PostgreSQL and Bootstrap

 - 🔭 I’m currently working on ...